dark

 Summary

-Overall the GPSMAP 66i shows itself to be a solid investment for your pack.
-The additional versatility of having the extra mapping functions like custom maps, more room for waypoints and special mapping cards like marine maps or specialised maps like Hema Maps show that GPSMAP 66i is a solid 2-way Satellite messenger all-rounder.
-That’s not to say you need all these features, if you just want a 2-way satellite messenger to keep your friends/family updated on your position and have the SOS option should you ever need it then a perfectly suitable option would be an inReach Mini.
-The inReach Explorer+ is also an option but if you were deciding between a GPSMAP 66i or an inReach Explorer+ and the battery life wasn’t a factor then I would go for a GPSMAP 66i.
+That’s not to say you need all these features.
+After all, if you just want a 2-way satellite messenger to keep your friends/family updated on your position and have the SOS option should you ever need it then a perfectly suitable option would be an inReach Mini.
+The inReach Explorer+ is also an option; but if you were deciding between a GPSMAP 66i or an inReach Explorer+ and the battery life wasn’t a factor, then I would go for a GPSMAP 66i.

 1 comment